HEALING & SINGING

 Some people may find this account difficult to believe because it is about treatment I am receiving that is working without the use of drugs or surgery, or any substance or procedure that has involved physical contact with my body.

 This ‘spiritual healing’ is nothing short of miraculous.
 It is restoring my eyesight and hearing, has stopped the pain in my knees and hips and has transmuted the negative emotional energy in my chakras that was preventing me from thinking clearly and positively.
-But most amazing of all, is that it is giving me a voice from a position where, before the treatment began, I had virtually no singing ability.
+Most amazing of all, is that it is giving me a voice as, before the treatment began, I had virtually no singing ability.

 I also describe here some of the conditions and dis-abilities I have had to contend with during my life, that have and are presently being spiritually healed.